prostep-ivip-e-V/vec/wiki/content/specifications/vec/v120/_index.md

 over 190 individual issues have been addressed.
 The following section lists the main subjects that have been changed, improved or added.
 A overview of the main improvements, information about incompatibilities to preceding versions and a complete and detailed change history is available in the [release notes]({{< relref "release-notes.md" >}}).

-{{% callout info %}}
-The links to the official recommendation documents will be added here as soon as they become available.
-{{% /callout %}}